The 4th Annual Roswell Mardi Gras Ball

-The Voilà Foundation will present our annual fundraiser on the Saturday before Mardi Gras, February 25, 2017.
-This year our venue will be The Pavillion at Olde Towne.
-And our theme will be Bourbon and Boas sponsored by BrandBank.
+The Voilà Foundation presents our premiere annual fundraiser on the Saturday before Mardi Gras, referred to as Sabato Grosso in Italy, March 2, 2019.
+This year our venue will be Country Club of Roswell.
+Sponsored by ISG, our theme will be CARNEVALE ~ A Night in Venice!

 ORIGINS OF ROSWELL MARDI GRAS BALL

-Mardi Gras, literally “Fat Tuesday," has grown in popularity in recent years as a raucous, sometimes hedonistic event.
-But its roots lie in the Christian calendar, as the “last hurrah” before Lent begins on Ash Wednesday.
-That’s why the enormous party in New Orleans, for example, ends abruptly at midnight on Tuesday, with battalions of street sweepers pushing the crowds out of the French Quarter towards home.
+Mardi Gras or Mardeti Grosso in Italian, literally “Fat Tuesday," has grown in popularity in recent years as a raucous event.
+But its roots lie in the Christian calendar as the “last hurrah” before Lent begins on Ash Wednesday.

 CARING with STYLE